ash2q/metaforward/README.md

 # Symbol map

 Keywords are located at 0x10000.
-Using a far call would require 4 bytes per entry.
+Using a near call would require 2 bytes per entry.
 Using the lower ASCII map, that would be 128 possible entries, which could actually be easily reduced.
-128 * 4 = 1024 bytes for the call table.
+128 * 2 = 512 bytes for the call table.

 All keywords possible are initialized to an "invalid keyword" error handler